cocoisland/beautiful-jekyll/_posts/2019-01-14-LinearRegression.md

 Plotting seaborn residual graph, the thickest bell curve distribution shows the narrowest regression errors as the line of prediction slicing through the cloud.
 Conversely in region where fewer true y-values in existence, the line prediction encounters wider uncertainty as otherwise known as wider regression error.

-Therefore Linear Regression should only be used in situation where the cloud of true y-values exist in a narrow relatively straight band of line projection.
-If this requirement is met, then further techniques can be used to optimize the Linear Regression model to best fit that narrow band of straight line true y-values.

-From given datasets, after identifying a feature as y-value target, the remaining features would be chosen based on assumed  relationships that have high impact on y-value target.
-To proven the accuracy of that initial assumption, statsmodel library is used to examine the impact relationship of chosen x-value features on the output y-value target.

 Statsmodel library is a powerful library examining many angle of relationships.
 But for the purpose of justifying selection of x-features for optimum y-target output, we are mostly concern with the standard error of x-feature coefficients and multi-collinearity.